Learn An Instrument, Become A Musician!

 3. Setting and achieving higher goals such as learning a song, writing music, joining a band or trying out for a lead role in a band or play.

-Learning Music, Together! focuses on instrument knowledge and achievement that gives students a deep fulfillment in knowing they are not just learning an instrument, but playing real music, from day one!
+Learning An Instrument, Become A Musician! is our method that focuses on instrument knowledge and achievement that gives students a deep fulfillment knowing they are not just learning an instrument, but playing real music, from day one!

 How Does The Music Circle Work?